hastricantya/katalon-taskapi-HastriCantya/README.md

 1. Regression TS Customer
 2. Regression TS Categories

+E. There are reporting by html and csv for execution of Test Suites Customer and Categories in folder "REPORTING TESTING API AUTOMATION"

-E. Steps to try this automation using katalon: Click folder "KasirAPI" Or the other way, Open Katalon > New Project from version control/git > Click Clone Git > Copy link HTTPS this repository then paste it > Open folder Test Case > Click run
+F. Steps to try this automation using katalon: Click folder "KasirAPI" Or the other way, Open Katalon > New Project from version control/git > Click Clone Git > Copy link HTTPS this repository then paste it > Open folder Test Case > Click run